seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Hath an argosy cast away, coming from Tripolis.

 **SHYLOCK**
 I thank God, I thank God.
-Is’t true, is’t true?
+Is't true, is't true?

 **TUBAL**
 I spoke with some of the sailors that escaped the wreck.